Using medians to support safety and local businesses

 Economic results: Generally positive experiences from business owners & customers

 Studies have found that medians generally have neutral to positive economic effects on local businesses (see Table 1).
-Based on before-and-after studies of medians from across the country, the Federal Highway Administration has found the following effects:

 - Higher sales: The “vast majority of businesses do as well or better” after medians are installed.